-Why Citrus Trees For Chinese New Year?
+Why Citrus Trees for Chinese New Year?

-The words orange and tangerine sound like the words for luck and wealth in Chinese (as there are many dialects in China, this is a bit complicated so we’ll leave it at that).
-Not to mention the orange or golden color resembles gold or money.
-The trees often have hong bao or lai see packets (otherwise known as red envelopes) draped sporadically off branches.
-Some also say that Mandarin oranges represent the sun’s positive energy and are meant to lift spirits.
-The trees are usually placed in pairs, one on each side of the entry door.
+The words orange and tangerine sound like the words for luck and wealth in Chinese (because there are many dialects in China, we’ll leave it at that).
+The orange or golden color of the fruit resembles gold or money.
+The trees often have hong bao or lai see packets (traditional red envelopes) draped sporadically off branches.

-Do They Grow Naturally Like That?
+Do They Grow Naturally in These Shapes?

-Where To Buy Mandarin Orange Trees Locally
+Where to Buy Mandarin Orange Trees Locally

 In San Diego, these trees sell out at local nurseries quite quickly.
-Your best bet is to head to an Asian grocery such as Ranch 99 where, last year, they had small kumquat trees.
-I’ll be on the hunt for a small kumquat tree next week so will advise if I see any.
-As of last week, they weren’t quite yet available but Chinese New Year is January 31 so the fruit needs to last.
-So if you’d like to make extra sure that 2014 Year of the Horse is a prosperous one, find yourself a Mandarin orange or kumquat tree.
-Or, a bowl of pretty Mandarins will do as well.
+Your best bet is to head to an Asian grocery such as 99 Ranch where, last year, they had small kumquat trees.
+I’ll be hunting for a small kumquat tree next week, so I will advise if I see any.
+Sort of like this…

 Kung Hei Fat Choy!